You are using an outdated browser. Please upgrade your browser to improve your experience.

 4. You can still leave an inheritance

 When your home is sold, your loan plus interest will be paid off in full.
-Any money left over can go to your family as per your will.
+If any money is left over, this can go to your family as per your will.

 If you want to absolutely guarantee an inheritance, you can speak to your provider about an option that lets you ringfence some of the value of your home to leave to your estate.